 Nyx held up another square of canvas.
-She knew enough about Eridani anatomy to recognize that the green-skinned figure in repose in the center of the painting was female.
+She knew enough about Eridani anatomy, and society, to recognize that the green-skinned figure in repose in the center of the painting’s nudity was a felonious violation of obscenity laws.
 “I think I’ve seen this one before.”

 “It’s a very famous painting.
 A rough translation of the title might be The Luncheon in the Pond.
 But the original was destroyed in the crackdown on obscene materials.
 May I?”
 Nyx handed the canvas over, and he took it carefully.
 “This is a very good replica.
 Look, the paint’s even cracking here.
 A good printer might be able to recreate the brush strokes, but the aging effect is incredible.”